JacobFosterPortfolio/JacobFosterPortfolio/README.md

 <a href="https://www.linkedin.com/in/jacob-foster-5ab85223b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with an associate's degree in Cybersecurity who has a passion for continuous learning about online secuity and solving complex problems.
-I have continued by learning by obtaining certifications in both Splunk and AWS.
-As I continue to learn and gain hands on experience I will be actively updating my profilio with new projects.
+I am a recent graduate with an Associate's degree in Cybersecurity, passionate about online security and solving complex problems.
+To enhance my skills, I have earned certifications in Splunk and AWS, and I am committed to continuous learning in the field of cybersecurity.

 ## Objective